-How much political inequality is there?
-Is political inequality rising, falling, or staying the same?
-To answer these questions, we would have to measure the idea of “political inequality.”
+If we want to know, Is political inequality rising, falling, or staying the same?
+We would have to measure the concept of “political inequality.”

-1. Political influence is hard for scientists to observe.
-Political influence is notoriously difficult to measure because it is an interaction between power wielders that is more inferred than directly observed.
+Political power and influence is notoriously difficult to measure because it is an interaction between power wielders that is more inferred than directly observed.
 We tend to “see” power after the decision is made, not during the decision process.

-4. Political equality never existed.
+Political equality has never existed in any democracy or any other political system ever.
 Is political equality a real, empirically visible end of the continuum?
 If political equality is an ideal then does a theoretical endpoint belong in an empirical measure?

 5. We need to specify the particular type of political inequality.

 Political inequality can be found anywhere within the political process.
 Let’s simplify the political process to two parts – voice and response.
 Voice refers to how constituencies express their interests to decision-makers directly or through representatives.
 Response refers to how decision-makers act and react to their constituencies and is expressed via policy and symbols.